Nutritional and medicinal benefits of Fucus vesiculosus

 In any case it is recommended that people who want to try this remedy for the treatment of hyperthyroidism do so only with the authorization and prescription.
 (Take this seaweed in preparations sold in pharmacies and specialty stores.
 The usual dose is about 650 mg daily of powdered extract of this plant) should be used only standardized products that come from a reliable source.

-Do not collect wild plants and take the iodine content that can be very variable and may inadvertently exceed the recommended dose.
+because the iodine content in a fucus sample can be very variable and may inadvertently exceed the recommended dose.
 Moreover, when the algae are collected along the coast, there is always the possibility of confusing them with other toxic plants can be quite similar or contaminated with toxic heavy minerals such as mercury, lead, cadmium, etc.

-- Metabolism: Fucus is considered as an enhancer of basal metabolism.
+Fucus is considered as an enhancer of basal metabolism.
 The basal metabolic rate is the amount of calories the body uses in a rest position.

 People with a high metabolic rate spend more calories, while people who have a lower metabolic rate spend less, therefore, they tend to store more fat than the first.
 Stimulants such as caffeine, increase the basal metabolism, whereas sedatives diminish it.

 This property has been exploited for the treatment of the following metabolic abnormalities:

-- Obesity: Traditionally this plant has been used as a supplement for weight loss treatments.
+Obesity: Traditionally this plant has been used as a supplement for weight loss treatments.
 Do not forget that, by stimulating the thyroid, the metabolism increases so that the person concerned of overweight "burn more fat" and get a weight reduction.

-- Cellulitis: For this same reason, this plant is recommended for the treatment of cellulitis.
+Cellulitis: For this same reason, this plant is recommended for the treatment of cellulitis.

-- Liquid retention: Many current diuretic preparations contain this plant together with other diuretic plants.
+Liquid retention: Many current diuretic preparations contain this plant together with other diuretic plants.
 It is considered that the increase in metabolism along with its potassium content helps eliminate fluid retention.

 Bladderwrack is rich in alginic acid and sodium alginate.
 These components have the ability to absorb large amounts of liquid, turning into a soft paste or gel and mucosa.

 The properties of this paste are both industrially take advantage either of fucus or from other seaweeds in the food industry as thickeners in the manufacture of ice cream, cakes or other foods.

 Heartburn: Fucus medicinal preparations, once ingested, are capable of absorbing excess stomach acid in the stomach so it is sometimes used to treat heartburn or gastric reflux, a problem that is very common in patients with hiatus hernia.

 - Cholesterol: This paste is also able to "wrap" cholesterol in the digestive tract by decreasing its absorption into the bloodstream and expelled through the feces.

-- Craving for food: the capacity of the preparations of this plant to increase its size make it able "to fill" the stomach, eliminating the sensation of hunger and compulsive desire to ingest food, reason why some dieticians recommend it for treatments against the obesity or bulimia.
+The capacity of the preparations of this plant to increase its size make it able "to fill" the stomach, eliminating the sensation of hunger and compulsive desire to ingest food, reason why some dieticians recommend it for treatments against the obesity or bulimia.

 In the case of its application to people, it seems that weight loss occurs only when the specific person was affected by obesity caused by the malfunction of the thyroid, while in other cases, weight loss is minor.

 Many nutritionists believe that there are much safer preparations for constipation, cellulitis, gout, arthritis, heartburn or cholesterol and can take other diets to lose weight without resorting to fucus.

-- Skin diseases: Used externally, iodine and selenium provide fungicidal properties.
+Used externally, iodine and selenium provide fungicidal properties.
 Iodine also provides antibacterial properties because of vitamin C, lauric acid, polyphenols and chlorophyll.
 Mucilage gives it astringent and vulnerary properties.

 This determines the fucus is useful in treating skin diseases like eczema, wounds or sores that have difficulty healing.
 (Clean the affected area with the decoction of two tablespoons of dried plant per cup water)

-Contraindications of fucus
+Contraindications of fucus vesiculosus

-- Not to be administered with other hormonal drugs.
+Not to be administered with other hormonal drugs.

-- Do not use this plant to people who are taking blood thinning medications.
+Do not use this plant to people who are taking blood thinning medications.
 Given the power of fucus as a blood fluidifying remedy, its use in combination with other plants that have similar properties could lead to body bleeding.

-- Its use in combination with other diabetes medicines may decrease too much sugar levels in the blood.
+Its use in combination with other diabetes medicines may decrease too much sugar levels in the blood.

 Not to be administered in pregnant or nursing women.

 Toxicity and interactions

 The contents of a number of toxic chemicals makes many consider this herb as too dangerous for use as a medicinal plant.
 Among the harmful substances that can cause chemical poisoning are:

-- The prolonged intake of preparations containing fucus may decrease the absorption of iron.
+The prolonged intake of preparations containing fucus may decrease the absorption of iron.

-More information on natural medicine in the listing above.
+More information on natural medicine.